‘The whole city laid off’: US jobless claims climb sky high

 “The process is frustrating,” he said.
 “I can only imagine what millions of people around the country … are having to fight for right now.”

-Florida Gov. Ron DeSantis, a Republican, said a recent survey of more than 6,600 businesses in his state showed more than half of them have laid off employees.
+Florida Gov. Ron DeSantis, a Republican, said a recent survey of more than 6,600 businesses in his state showed more than half have laid off employees.
 Normally, the state’s Department of Economic Opportunity receives between 250 and 1,000 unemployment claims a day.
 But DeSantis said the agency received 21,000 claims on Monday.

 “We are working on getting them the relief,” DeSantis said.
 “But, man, that’s not only going to have an economic cost, that will have a health cost unless we work hard to remedy that as soon as possible.”